Jordan profile - Timeline

 2002 September - Jordan and Israel agree on a plan to pipe water from the Red Sea to the shrinking Dead Sea.
 The project, costing $800m, is the two nations' biggest joint venture to date.

-2002 October - Senior US diplomat Laurence Foley is gunned down outside his home in Amman, in the first assassination of a Western diplomat in Jordan.
+2002 October - Senior US diplomat Laurence Foley is gunned down outside his home in Amman by al-Qaeda fighters, in the first assassination of a Western diplomat in Jordan.
 Scores of political activists are rounded up.

 2003 June - First parliamentary elections under King Abdullah II.
 Independent candidates loyal to the king win two-thirds of the seats.